Professional Certificate in PUBLIC RELATIONS

 This course is designed to outline the current public management environment and to create an awareness and sensitivity to the classic management function of planning in government and non-government contexts.
 Learners will view public relations within a theoretical framework, with emphasis placed on planning for growth management, evaluation, and strategic planning in public decision-making.
 The course comprises of eight (8) sessions.
 Upon completion, participants will have reviewed the following topic areas:

 (Grumg & Hunt models)

 - Definition of and Introduction to Public relations within a theoretical framework

 - Application of the basic theories to the evaluation of PR development within organizational

 Designing the Communications Plan

-- Planning Theory: Defining PR objectives and strategies in relations to the corporate mission
+- Planning Theory: Defining PR objectives and strategies in relations to the corporate mission and vision

 - The Process of PR (RACE - research, analysis, communication and evaluation)